edenmind/OpenArabic/README.md

 # OpenArabic

 OpenArabic.io is a platform for learning classical arabic (*al-Fuṣḥā*).
-The main goal is to aid in the process of start reading and understanding classical Islamic texts using a process based on the [spaced repetition](https://en.wikipedia.org/wiki/Spaced_repetition) algorithm.
+The main goal is to aid in the process of starting to read and understand classical Islamic texts using a process based on the [spaced repetition](https://en.wikipedia.org/wiki/Spaced_repetition) algorithm.

 ## To start developing OpenArabic.io

-Clone the repo.
-Further information about how to build locally using a Docker compose will be provided. *In šaʾ Allāh*.
+Bein with cloning the the repository.
+The web frontend is a standard Angular project that can be found in /web.
+The backend API is a standard .NET 5 project that can be found in /api.

+A Docker-compose file is provided in the root of the repository that will build the Dockerfiles for thw web frontend, the backend api and start an MS SQL database.

 ## Technologies